 In other words, example solutions demonstrating suitability and meeting requirements are moved from Annex to main body.
 Such solutions may be considered to have demonstrated a quality-level expected for services.

-Specifying these example solutions as recommended solutions can require, e.g., provision of detailed algorithmic description and source code that may not be required for all example solutions.

 References

 [1] SP-241962: “WID on Diverse audio Capturing System for UEs”, SA WG4